Disha Salian was depressed due to father's misuse of money, claims police closure report

 After the case got entangled in an acrimonious tussle between political parties, the Mumbai police set up a Special Investigation Team, though its report is still awaited.

-Last week, her father Satish Salian moved Bombay High Court seeking a fresh probe into the mysterious circumstances under which she was found dead in June 2020.
+Last week, Disha's father, Satish Salian, approached the Bombay High Court seeking a fresh probe into the mysterious circumstances under which she was found dead in June 2020.

-He also urged the HC to order the registration of a First Information Report against Shiv Sena (UBT) leader Aaditya Thackeray, and transfer of the probe to the Central Bureau of Investigation.
-PTI DC BNM
+He also urged the HC to order the registration of a first information report (FIR) against Shiv Sena (UBT) leader Aaditya Thackeray and transfer the probe to the Central Bureau of Investigation.